 Do you want to be a designer, or someone working within the management system of a fashion house?
 Are you all about marketing, or more into working with your hands on the construction of garments?
 Would you like to run your own boutique stocking other brands, or is it more your style to become a model and spokesperson?
 How about becoming a fashion photographer, or stylist?

 Learn as much as you can about these career paths, including the qualifications you may need and the salary you can expect.
+Look to higher education and obtain certifications like fashion merchandising degrees and other degrees relevant to the industry.

 Look the Part